Expensent

 6. Mileage tracking setup for 1099 work

 If you drive to client sites, conferences, supply runs, or even the coffee shop where you meet a prospect, those miles are deductible at the IRS standard mileage rate.
-The 2025 rate is 70¢/mi (the 2026 rate is typically announced in December — check irs.gov).
-For most freelancers this is low-hanging-fruit money: 3,000 business miles at the 2025 rate = $2,100 deducted off your Schedule C.
+The 2026 rate is 72.5¢/mi, up from 70¢/mi in 2025 (confirm at irs.gov).
+For most freelancers this is low-hanging-fruit money: 3,000 business miles at the 2026 rate = $2,175 deducted off your Schedule C.

-7. Month-end close for a freelancer (15 minutes, not 2 hours)
+7. Month-end close for a freelancer (quick, not 2 hours)

-If you tag receipts as you go, a freelancer month-end close in Expensify is 15 minutes once a month.
+If you tag receipts as you go, a freelancer month-end close in Expensify becomes a short monthly review.
 Put it on your calendar for the first Monday of every month.
 Here's the checklist.

 1. Review uncategorized items (5 min)